 Play: Commission a fresh income and market‑rent study before refinancing, selling, or litigating.

-Los Angeles’ evolving zoning and corridor plans (adaptive reuse, TOC, DTLA 2040, community plans) often allow more height, units, or mixed‑use than original entitlements.
+• Evolving zoning (adaptive‑reuse rules, TOC, DTLA 2040, community plans) often allows more height, units, or mixed‑use than original entitlements.

-• FAR and height changes can radically alter highest & best use.
+• FAR and height changes can radically shift highest and best use.

-• Many owners still value based on legacy “as‑is” potential only.
+• Many owners still value purely on legacy “as‑is” potential.

-Play: Have zoning and land‑value scenarios modeled, not just current income.
+Play: Model zoning and land‑value scenarios, not just today’s income.

-Unclear TI ownership and fuzzy parking numbers scare lenders and buyers, which pushes values down.
+• Unclear TI ownership and fuzzy parking numbers make lenders and buyers nervous, which drags values down.

 • Missing plans, permits, or cost breakdowns for high‑end build‑outs.